Oasis Reconnaissance

 Similarly to the Oases in Talin and Mestia, Poprad is a small city with strong rural characteristics, flourishing at the foothills of the Tatra Mountains, which form the natural border between Poland and Slovakia.

-During the workshops, it became clear that we were walking a thin line between Poprad’s aspiration to become more international and connected to wider European experiences, and its will to remain rooted in the local context, its struggles, shared dreams and horizons.
-The exploration of the area allowed us to retrace the origins of the underground culture that gave birth to Koľaj 22: the railway underpass that became a hotspot for graffiti, skating and DIY culture; or the former industrial factory where techno raves once took place before its regeneration as an art gallery.
-At the same time, we also discovered the heritage of the socialist era, including the physical remains of the Soviet military presence during the 1968 Czechoslovak uprising in a local bar, to the imaginaries of socialist Czechoslovakia after liberation from fascism embodied in sculptures and mosaics.
+During the exploration of the area, we were able to retrace the origins of the underground culture that gave birth to Koľaj 22 through some of its most remarkable landmarks: the railway underpass that became a hotspot for graffiti, skating and DIY culture; or the former industrial factory where techno raves once took place before its regeneration as an art gallery.
+At the same time, we also discovered the heritage of the socialist era, including the physical remains in a local bar of the Soviet military presence during the 1968 Czechoslovak uprising, to the imaginaries of socialist Czechoslovakia after liberation from fascism embodied in sculptures and mosaics.
+It became clear that we were walking a thin line between Poprad’s aspiration to become more international and connected to wider European experiences, and its will to remain rooted in the local context, its struggles, shared dreams and horizons.

 Koľaj 22 at the Tatras in the background